symmetriccurve/Interview-questions/Work Flow Questions.md

 ---

 ### What do you enjoy, to be a developer or to be a manager ?
 I enjoy being a developer more, not only I code for work but for fun.
 I enjoy learning new things and put my learnings into implementation.
-Being developer gives me a sense of accomplishment every time I build something new.
+Being developer gives me a sense of accomplishment every time I build something new 👏🎯.

 I am not sure If I would feel more accomplished making power point presentations 🙈!!!
 Just Kidding !! 😝😁

 ---

-### How do you keep up with the technology ?
+### How do you keep up with the technologies ?
+I think there is no other industry that is changing as rapidly as software development😭.

+I set aside at-least 30 minutes of my time to keep up to date with the technologies.

+I avidly follow [hacker news](https://news.ycombinator.com/) for all my tech updates, each news link takes to different websites.

+I look at [stackoverflow]( https://stackoverflow.com/?tab=week) top questions:, I also love to popular medium stories from the developers from big tech companies,

+and yeah, I also catch up with [podcasts](https://softwareengineeringdaily.com) if I am sick of reading.

 ---